inveniosoftware/docs-invenio-rdm/docs/deploy/index.md

 - Persist your data, and enable periodic backups.
 This includes the relational database, the search indices and the files.
-- Queue persistence (RabbitMQ) to avoid loosing tasks in case the service fails.
+- Queue persistence (RabbitMQ) to avoid losing tasks in case the service fails.
 - High availability, many of the services can be deployed redundantly.
 Note that most of the cloud providers offer this option or have an established SLA.
 - Secrets handling.
 Most of the services require credentials to connect.
 It is